johnagbola/alx-system_engineering-devops/0x01-shell_permissions/README.md

 101-symbolic_link_permissions: A script that changes the owner and the group owner of _hello to vincent and staff respectively.

 The file _hello is in the working directory
-The file _hello is a symbolic link
+The file is a symbolic link

+102-if_only: A script that changes the owner of the file hello to betty only if it is owned by the user guillaume.